XHW-ZJU/ALICE/README.md

 # Mapping AAV capsid sequences to functions through function-guided *in silico* evolution

-This repository contains the implementation of the **ALICE** and **ALICE-X** architectures, along with all supporting scripts for data analysis and sequencing data processing.
+This repository contains the implementation of the **ALICE** and **ALICE-X** architectures, along with all supporting scripts for data analysis.
 The structure is organized as follows:

 - **`./alice/`**
   Contains the implementation of the **ALICE** framework.